094459/newsletter-oss-projects/README.md

 [eslint-cdk-plugin](https://aws-oss.beachgeek.co.uk/45z) provides an ESLint plugin for AWS CDK.
 ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript code.
 This provides rules for the AWS CDK to help you write readable, maintainable, and reusable code.
 There are extensive rules provided ([eslint-rules](https://aws-oss.beachgeek.co.uk/461)) to get you going.
 Check out the project webpage [here](https://aws-oss.beachgeek.co.uk/460). (#205)

+**gh-folder-dl**

+[gh-folder-dl](https://aws-oss.beachgeek.co.uk/47i) is a handy tool from my colleague Denis Traub, a Python library and CLI tool for downloading files from GitHub repository folders, with recursive support and smart caching.
+It tracks downloaded files in a SQLite database to avoid re-downloading unchanged files and maintains the original directory structure.
+Denis has provided helpful examples of how to use this in the README, so go check it out. (#206)

 **gh-relfind**

 [gh-relfind](https://aws-oss.beachgeek.co.uk/3tf) is a project from AWS Community Builder Colin Duggan, that provides a simple Go CLI tool that uses Claude to parse package changes from GitHub repos release history.
 Significant change information is often contained in the release text field (body tag in the JSON response from ListReleases).
 Adding a semantic search makes it easier to extract and summarise actual change details.
 The project was built to get a better understanding of how to integrate with Claude through AWS Bedrock. (#195)